Does quantum mechanics require "conspiracy"?: Introduction

 \begin{definition} Two events $A$ and $B$ are \emph{statistically independent} if $\Prob\{AB\} = \Prob\{A\} \Prob\{B\}$ (\cite{Gallager2013StochasticProcessesTheoryForApplications} p.
 10).
 In particular, if each of two statistically independent events $A$ and $B$ are \emph{possible} ($\Prob\{A\} > 0$ and $\Prob\{B\} > 0$), they are possible together ($\Prob\{AB\}>0$).
 Therefore, if SI is true for the events that two subsystems are in particular states, the following should be true as well: \end{definition}

-\begin{belief}[Subsystems Independence] Let $A$ and $B$ be two subsystems with no common parts.
+\begin{belief}[Subsystem Independence] Let $A$ and $B$ be any two subsystems with no common parts.
 If $A$ can possibly be in the state $\alpha$ and $B$ can possibly be in the state $\beta$, the combined system can possibly be in the state $\alpha\otimes\beta$. \end{belief}

-Belief \ref{belief:sys_indep} is the core reason why we take as Hilbert space of a composite system the tensor product of the Hilbert spaces of each of the systems.
+Belief \ref{belief:sys_indep} is the core reason we take as the Hilbert space of a composite system the tensor product of the Hilbert spaces of each of the systems.
 I will show that this, and consequently SI, is contradicted, although \emph{Bell's weaker assumption of SI is not contradicted} (see Answer \ref{a:SI}).
+Bell's assumption is about the independence of the state of the observed system (including possible hidden variables) of the choice of what observable will be measured \cite{Bell2004SpeakableUnspeakable}.
+It is sometimes called \emph{settings independence}, \emph{measurement independence}, or even the \emph{free-will assumption} \cite{ConwayKochen2006TheFreeWillTheorem}.

-The following belief is already known to be violated for ``Boltzmann brains'', usually attributed to fluctuations: \begin{belief}[For-Granted Memory] In the tensor product Hilbert space formulation of quantum mechanics, past events always leave reliable records in the present state. \end{belief}
+The following belief is already known to be violated for ``Boltzmann brains'', usually attributed to fluctuations: \begin{belief}[For-Granted Memory] In the tensor-product Hilbert space formulation of quantum mechanics, past events always leave reliable records in the present state. \end{belief}

 It makes sense to think that no ``Laplace demon'' knowing the dynamical law and the future histories is needed to determine what initial conditions ensure Metaprinciple {\NMU}.
 This can be stated as the following beliefs: